lillylabs/little-lilly-website/README.md

 ## Development

-Development is done in feature branches that are merged into the develop branch through pull requests.
+Development is done in feature branches that are merged into the `develop` branch through pull requests.

 Content coming from Siteleaf is commited straight to the develop branch.
 Tiny fixed are also allowed straigh on the develop branch.

-[dev.little.lilly](http://dev.littlelilly.no) is always in sync with the develop branch.
+[dev.little.lilly](http://dev.littlelilly.no) is always in sync with the `develop` branch.
 The password is "littlelilly".

-### Issues
+### Issues / Kanban

-Issues can be seen in a kanban board [using Huboard](https://huboard.com/lillylabs/little-lilly-website/).
+Issues can be seen as a kanban board [using Huboard](https://huboard.com/lillylabs/little-lilly-website/).

 When one is done working on an issue set it to "ready for next stage" so another team member can do the review step.
 Do not push an issues into the next lane.